dominikbraun/cleanup/README.md

 **Linux/macOS**

-Edit the cronjob table.
+Edit cron's job table.

 ````shell script
 $ crontab -e
 ````

 Adding a line like this will run cleanup every day at 11 PM for _all_ repositories.
-Make sure you provide a correct paths to the cleanup binary and project directory.
+Make sure you provide correct paths to the cleanup binary and project directory.

 ````shell script
 0 23 * * * /usr/local/bin/cleanup branches --has-multiple-repos /home/user/projects